 Among all asthma myths, this one is genuinely baseless!
 Exercising doesn’t trigger an attack; in fact, many exercises help to make the lungs and heart stronger and more resistant to an attack.
 However, it is always better to follow the advice of an expert before indulging in any form of exercise – big or small.

 Myth # 4 Asthma is a nerve disorder

 Fact: This disease affects your airways and not your mind!

-Many Asthmatics have noticed that anxiety and stress triggers an Asthma attack.
+Many Asthmatics have noticed that anxiety and stress trigger an Asthma attack.
 Well, that may be true for many, but fear and tension do not cause Asthma.
 Therefore, it can be safely assumed that this is not a psychological ailment.

 Myth # 5 All Asthmatics should undergo the same treatment

 Fact: Every Asthma patient is unique, and no one treatment plan suits all.

 Every Asthma patient’s problem area, triggers, and symptoms are unique and need a personalized Asthma action plan.
 Thus, every patient may react differently to Asthma treatment and drugs.
 This is because what may suit one may not suit another and vice versa.
 Hence, it is best to steer clear of asthma myths.